swayam8624/Sentinel/PHASE6_SUMMARY.md

    - Performance optimization
    - Additional test cases and edge conditions

-3. **Integration with Other Components**
+3. **Phase G: Observability & Admin**
-   - Connect crypto components to CipherMesh
+   - OTel metrics/traces
-   - Connect crypto components to Sentinel core
+   - Admin console (v1)
-   - Implement end-to-end encryption flows
+   - Policy versioning UX

 ## Conclusion

 Phase 6 has been successfully completed with all core cryptographic components implemented and tested.
 The implementations provide a solid security foundation for Sentinel, meeting all the cryptographic requirements specified in the SRS.
-The remaining work on KMS integration can be completed as part of ongoing development.
+The KMS integration is now complete with support for all major cloud providers, making Sentinel ready for production deployment with enterprise-grade security.